dzobbe/sgxtuner/README.md

 ## TODOs and Open Issues
 The following issues and TODOs need to be solved:
-* Currently there are issues with the measurement of the latency enforced by the `MeterProxy`.
-Therefore the only energy that can be evaluated at the moment is the throughput of responses.
 * The `adaptive` cooling schedule still need to be developed.
 * The provision of the metrics to `InfluxDB` and then to the `Chronograf`need to be developed
 * A parallel version of the algorithm is under construction